-Use Part II to report information for specified foreign financial assets not held in a foreign financial account.
-If you have more than one asset, attach a continuation sheet with the same information for each additional asset and check the "If you have attached additional sheets, check here" box at the top of the form.
+Use Part VI to report information for financial accounts (other than foreign deposit and custodial accounts) and other specified foreign financial assets not held in a financial account.
+If you have more than one asset, attach a continuation sheet with the required information for each additional asset and check the box at the top of page 1 of the form.

 Lines 1 through 8.
-Enter the following information for all specified foreign financial assets not held in a foreign financial account.
-For examples of these foreign assets, see Other specified foreign financial assets, earlier.
+Enter the following information for each financial account and specified foreign financial asset not held in a financial account reported in Part II.
+For examples of specified foreign financial assets not held in a financial account, see Other specified foreign financial assets, earlier.

 Line 1.
-Enter a description of the asset.
+Enter a description of the account or asset.
 If the asset is stock or securities, include the class or issue of the stock or securities.